Indianapolis Wrong Surgery Attorney

 Contact a Surgical Error Lawyer in Indianapolis

-The Indianapolis medical malpractice attorney at the Law Office of Kelley J. Johnson is experienced at investigating how wrong operations occurred and all of the potentially liable parties.
+The Indianapolis surgical errors lawyer at the Law Office of Kelley J. Johnson is experienced at investigating how wrong operations occurred and all of the potentially liable parties.
 We can advise you of your legal options.

-With over 15 years of litigation experience, Kelley J. Johnson has the legal skill and experience to hold accountable health care providers that injure patients through wrong operations.
+With nearly 20 years of litigation experience, Kelley J. Johnson has the legal skill and experience to hold accountable health care providers that injure patients through wrong operations.

 Call us today or use our online contact form to have us review your case free of charge.